 - I started writing about H&R REIT on this site back in 2010.

 - I think REITs have a good home in registered accounts (like TFSAs, RRSPs) because Real Estate Investment Trusts distribute their income (primarily from rent) to shareholders usually in the form of dividends, return of capital, and income.
 While it depends on the REIT, if the REIT distributes a portion of their income as income as return of capital, interest, capital gains or dividends, each portion will be taxed accordingly.
 Keeping REITs inside a TFSA or RRSP avoids this tax complication.
 Consider that for your portfolio.

-- I bought H&R REIT because it’s a core holding of most REIT Exchange Traded Funds (ETFs).
+- I bought a small portion of H&R REIT many years ago because it was a core holding of most REIT Exchange Traded Funds (ETFs).

 - My idea at the time was to DRIP this stock, and not stop.

 - H&R REIT is now priced a bit under $22.